 - Advanced registration is required by submitting the RSVP Form by Friday, April 7th, 2023 to

 - We will NOT be accepting late RSVP's due to limited event space.

 - The decision on whether or not we can accept guests will depend on the total number of students who RSVP to the event.

 - Doors to the Livingston Hall entrance will open at 5:45pm.

 - Seating is on a first come, first served basis.

-- There will be a bag check upon entering College Avenue Gymnasium for all guests—no exceptions.
+- There will be a bag check upon entering Livingston Student Center for all guests—no exceptions.
 Glass bottles are not permitted.
 No open beverage containers are permitted.
 Only water bottles with a tight lid are permissible.